 MEET JACK HUGHES-HAGEMAN

 From the earliest days of his youth Jack has had a vision.
-His passion is people, and he has always been a natural leader.
-Even though material wealth was never in great supply, Jack was never short of hopes and dreams.
-After watching the blockbuster film "The Patriot" in the year 2000, Jack was determined to make a politician out of himself.
-Even though his family was poor, he knew that he was destined for greatness.
+His first passion was piracy, unfortunately by age 9 he has realized being a pirate was no longer a viable profession.
+After watching the blockbuster film "The Patriot" in the year 2000 Jack was determined to make a politician out of himself, even if he lived in a small Alaskan town.

-Jack M. Hageman was born in Kennewick, Washington in the year 1918.
-By age sixteen his father had passed away and the great depression was in full swing, Jack decided to join the civilian workman's corps to support his mother and two siblings.
+Jack Hughes-Hageman had a Grandaddy.
+Jack M. "Pops" Hageman was born in Kennewick, Washington in the year 1918.
+By age sixteen his father had passed away and the great depression was in full swing, Jack had to join the civilian workman's corps to support his mother and two siblings.
 He earned 6 dollars a week, he kept one and sent the rest home.
 It was in the civil work service that he lost his pinky toe to a logging accident.

-In the year 2003 Jack's father got married to Lihong Tan, a single mother from Chongqing, China.
-This move also brought Jack's little sister Susie into his life.
-Jack's family was getting bigger, and the love he received from his new family members was a welcome change from the melancholy of poverty.
+In the year 2003 Jack's father got married to Lihong Tan, a single mother from Chongqing, China and brought a little sister into the family.

 The First to Graduate

 In the spring in 2011, Jack would go on to be the first person in his family to receive a high school diploma when he graduated from Sammamish Highschool.
-For college he would commit to his mothers alma matter at the University of Alaska Fairbanks.
+He would commit to his mothers alma matter at the University of Alaska Fairbanks.

 University of Alaska

-Jack had very little financial assistance in college.
-He worked an average of sixty hours a week during his tenure at UAF.
-Jacks "Work Now" approach kept his college debt to less than five thousand dollars per year.
-Even with the heavy workload, times were tough and he was at times homeless.
-He spent 5 months in 2012 living in a Cabela's Big Game tent on the outskirts of town, complete with electricity, refrigerator, and a canopy bed.
+Jack was absolutely broke and routinely homeless in college.
+He worked an average of forty five hours a week along with classes during his tenure at UAF.
+Jacks "Work Now, Sleep Later" approach kept his college debt to less than five thousand dollars per year.
+Even with the heavy workload, times were tough and there were months at a time where he lived out of a tent.
+Not all stints of homeless were awful, He spent 5 months in 2012 living in a Cabela's Big Game tent on the outskirts of Fairbanks, complete with electricity, refrigerator, and a canopy bed!

 Jack's leadership in the Associated Students of Business and Students Who Enjoy Economic Thinking caused him to be recruited by the Alaska Alpha chapter of the Sigma Phi Epsilon fraternity.
 After winning their Balanced Man Scholarship in 2012, He would go on to serve as Vice president and President of the Alaska Alpha Chapter.